ionos-spectre/spectre-core/README.md

 *Expectations* are defined within a *spec*.
 These blocks are description blocks like `describe`, `context` and `it`, but will be evaluated at runtime.

-*Expectation* are fullfilled, when the code in this block runs without any errors.
+*Expectation* are fulfilled, when the code in this block runs without any errors.
 Unexpected runtime exceptions will generate an `error` status and will end the *spec* run and continue with the next *spec*.

 Raising an `ExpectationFailure` exception in this block, will end up in a `failed` status and also end the *spec* run.